migsuarez282/CypressChallenge/README.md

-# Cypress Testin Lab Challenge
+# Cypress Testing Lab Challenge

 >This project aims to implement a general AT framework and structure an easy base project, to validate the core functionalities for the Test lab ecommerce and start a Test Automation strategy.